 The history of Latin America from colonial times emphasizing the political evolution of the several republics.

-Special consideration will be given to the political, economic, military, and social relations of the U.S. with Latin American countries in the 20th century.
-Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+Special consideration will be given to the political, economic, military and social relations of the U.S. with Latin American countries in the 20th century.
+Prerequisites: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
+(3-0-3) (H) (C)

-HIST 310 Nineteenth-Century Europe: 1789-1900
+Nineteenth-Century Europe: 1789-1900

-Survey and analysis of nineteenthcentury European history.
-The French Revolution and Napoleon; conservatism, liberalism, and romanticism; Industrial Revolution; nationalism and the unification of nation states; revolutions of 1848, imperialism; and major intellectual movements.
-Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+Survey and analysis of nineteenthcentury European history The French Revolution and Napoleon; conservatism, liberalism, and romanticism; Industrial Revolution; nationalism and the unification of nation states; revolutions of 1848; imperialism; and major intellectual movements.
+Prerequisites: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
 (3-0-3) (H) (C)